 So I challenge you Product Managers to get ready to deliver what the world needs from you.

 Over the coming months, I’ll be posting a series of articles on Product Management for the Internet of Things.
 In this first post, I provide a brief description of the 5 layers of the IoT stack.
 In future posts, I’ll provide a lot more detail on how to manage each of the components and how they all fit together.
-Subscribe to newsletter and be notified when each new article is released!

 The IoT Technology Stack